 Looking for more inspiration?
 Find more creative ideas and painting projects in our watercolor painting ideas, fall painting ideas and art journal ideas articles.
-You might also enjoy this fun watercolor cactus project or our watercolor pebbles project.
+You might also enjoy learning how to paint a watercolor cactus, watercolor pebbles or easy watercolor flowers.

 You Will Need

 - Watercolor paints